Ghrelin: The Gremlin of Hunger Hormones

-Ghrelin is polypeptide hormone that is produced mostly in the stomach and small intestine.
-It has been called the “hunger hormone” because of its role in controlling appetite, but even though it has other functions, we are mostly interested in the appetite related function.
+Ghrelin is a polypeptide hormone that is produced mostly in the stomach and small intestine.
+It has been called the “hunger hormone” because of its role in controlling appetite, but even though it has other functions, we are mostly interested in the appetite-related function.

 How Does Ghrelin Work?

-Ghrelin serves many purposes, but the one most commonly talked about is its ability to stimulating increased appetite, causing an individual to digest more food and store more fat.
-In fact, when given artificially, both body mass and body fat increase,.
-No only does it increase weight and body fat, it also increases feeding activity and the level of feeding is dose dependent, .
-The levels of ghrelin are highest right before a meal and lowest right after.
+Ghrelin serves many purposes, but the one most commonly talked about is its ability to stimulate increased appetite, causing an individual to digest more food and store more fat.
+In fact, when given artificially, both body mass and body fat increase1,2.
+Not only does it increase weight and body fat, but it also increases feeding activity and the level of feeding is dose-dependent3, .
+The levels of ghrelin are the highest right before a meal and lowest right after5.
 The hormone is released by the stomach when it is empty to signal the hypothalamus, the part of the brain that controls appetite, and also may act on regions of the brain that control reward processing.

 Problems Associated with Ghrelin

 Because ghrelin affects appetite, it can impact weight loss, especially when someone diets.
 When someone is strictly controlling calories, ghrelin levels increase.
-This, then, causes the rebound of the pounds lost that happens right after a diet for many people.
-People who struggle with anorexia nervosa may also have high ghrelin levels, which occurs because of the body’s natural response to starvation.
+This causes the rebound of the pounds lost that happens right after a diet for many people.
+People who struggle with anorexia nervosa may also have high ghrelin levels, which occur because of the body’s natural response to starvation.
 This may play a part in dieters regaining weight.
 The elevation in ghrelin and weight gain is less in those that have a slower weight loss.
-I would take this as indication for moderation and gradual weight loss.
+I would take this as an indication for moderation and gradual weight loss.

 How can I naturally control ghrelin?